$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 IELTS is available at multiple centers across Kenya: British Council Nairobi, IDP Nairobi, Kabarak University (Nakuru), and Eka Hotel (Eldoret).
 The fee is approximately KES 41,580.
 Writing is handwritten, which some test-takers find easier to control; others find it slower than typing.

 CELPIP is fully computer-based and uses Canadian English contexts.
-It is not currently available in Kenya — you would need to sit it in Canada or abroad.
-For most Kenyan professionals applying from Nairobi, IELTS is the only practical option.
+Availability in Kenya is limited, so check the current test-centre list; you may need to sit it in Canada or elsewhere.
+IELTS remains the most practical option for many Kenyan professionals applying from Nairobi.

 Free Download